Naif-Al-Ajlani/SM23-AI-ROS-02/README.md

 $ rosrun map_server map_saver -f ~/map

 # Test
-Testing the map with the robot model to determine the environment based on its own position
+Testing the map with the robot model to determine the environment based on its own position.

-Note: you can only move the robot from the terminal used in step number seven (Runing Teleoperation Node step)
+Note: you can only move the robot from the terminal used in step number seven (Runing Teleoperation Node step).

 # resources
 1- turtlebot3 quick start guide: https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/

 2- hector slam: http://wiki.ros.org/hector_slam

 3- carto grapher: http://wiki.ros.org/cartographer

 4- gmapping: http://wiki.ros.org/gmapping

 for more application information check this toutorial: